Online Privacy Guide for Journalists 2023 - Guard Your Sources

 - Direct treatment of "short-term" computer memory: Another way to neutralize options for monitoring your surfing is by deleting the DNS (domain name system) cache.
 Deletion is done using simple commands in the operating system.
 Rebooting the router – which sometimes has a DNS cache - or rebooting the computer can also reboot both their respective DNS cache, if the router has one.

 - Try to avoid HTML Web Storage: Web Storage is built into HTML5, and unlike cookies, the stored information is impossible to monitor or selectively remove.
-Web storage is enabled by default, so if you’re using Internet Explorer or Firefox, simply turn it off.
-You can also use the add-on Better Privacy for Firefox to remove the stored information automatically.
-The Click and Clean extension will do the same job for Google Chrome.
+Web storage is enabled by default, so if you're using Internet Explorer or Firefox, simply turn it off.
+You can also use the add-on for Chrome to remove the stored information automatically.

 - Repair DNS leaks: Using a VPN does not protect you completely, because that DNS Traffic may hint at your identity.
 DNSLeakTest.com will allow you to detect such leakage.
 If the test shows that DNS is of your VPN, you can relax, but if it shows that the DNS is of your ISP, you are not anonymized.
 In this case you, check out what you can do here.